 Weather: 24°C, Wind S at 11 km/h, 91% Humidity

 Colorado Springs is located in the east-central portion of the state.
 The city is home to 24 national governing bodies of sport, including the United States Olympic Committee, the United States Olympic Training Center, and USA Hockey.
 Bachelors and graduate degree programs are offered at these colleges and universities in the city.
 Public schools the city’s public schools are divided into several districts.
 Colorado Springs has more than 55 attractions and activities in the area.
-The downtown Colorado Springs Visitor Information Center offers free area information to leisure and business travelers.
+The downtown Colorado Springs Visitor Information Center offers free area information to leisure and business travellers.
 It operates the Peak Radar website to communicate city events.

 Living Cost Approximately: 105.0